-3 STRATIFICATION
+3 Stratification

 This methodology specifies that inventory data for calculating the project and baseline scenario carbon stock may be derived from 1) a statistically unbiased sample of inventory plots within the project boundary (project-level inventory), or 2) a statistically unbiased sample of inventory plot data sourced from the USFS FIA program (regional inventory).
 Projects employing project-level inventories may utilize stratification if the project area is not homogeneous to inform modeling of management scenarios and improve precision of carbon stock estimates.
 Projects utilizing regional inventories are required to use stratification to estimate forest carbon stocks within the discrete project boundary.
-Regardless of inventory data source, carbon estimates must be representative of plot data within the discrete sampling frame of the project boundaries.
-Different stratifications may be used for the with-project and baseline scenarios.
+Regardless of inventory data source, carbon estimates must be representative of plot data within the discrete sampling frame of the project region and boundaries.

 If stratification is employed, a stratification standard operating procedures (SOP) document detailing relevant design, inputs, parameters, rules and techniques must be provided as an attachment to the initial GHG Project Plan for validation.
 The stratification SOP document should contain information necessary such that the stratification can be examined and duplicated as necessary to provide reasonable assurance of the validity and non-bias of associated techniques.
-The number and boundaries of strata may change during the crediting period (ex post).
+The stratification must be the same for the baseline and with-project scenarios for the estimates of initial stocking levels.
+However, the number and boundaries of strata may change during the crediting period (ex post) as baseline and with-project management practices diverge.
 If so, updates and changes to stratification must be detailed and tracked in the stratification SOP, as well as the Monitoring Report.
 Updated geospatial identification must be provided as an addendum to the stratification SOP.